Tabuik

 A Tabuik is the local manifestation of the Mourning of Muharram, in particular Ashura in Twelver Shi'a Islam, among the Minangkabau people in the coastal regions of West Sumatra, Indonesia, particularly in the city of Pariaman.
 The ceremony is also observed by the Bengkulu Malays in Bengkulu, where it is known as Tabot and has become a significant cultural tradition in the region.

 History

 A Tabuik also refers to the towering funeral bier carried around during the remembrance procession.
 It is similar in form to totem poles in the Northwest Coast art of indigenous peoples of North America.

 Since 1831, the practice of throwing a tabuik into the sea has taken place every year in Pariaman on Ashura, which is the 10th of Muharram.
-The practice was introduced to the region by the Twelver Shia sepoy troops from India or West Asia who were stationed — and later settled — there during the British Raj.
+The practice was introduced to the region by the Twelver Shia sepoy troops from India who were stationed — and later settled — there during the British Raj.